Porsche Cayenne Coupe Review 2023 | Top Gear

 What's the verdict?

-If they have, well the Coupe is precisely as pointless as you might imagine, a Cayenne that’s more expensive, less roomy, marginally slower and not tangibly sharper to drive in real-world conditions.
+Its existence is as vain as you might imagine: a Cayenne that’s more expensive, less roomy and not tangibly sharper to drive in real-world conditions.
 While the Panamera Sport Turismo justifies its price premium over standard with a genuine surge in practicality, the Cayenne Coupe appears to attempt the opposite.
 But if you get this class of car, that’ll hardly matter one jot.
+All with the added bonus of being able to buy one with some Porsche GT department knowhow shovelled into it.
+Told you it was silly.

 The Rivals